the-turing-way/the-turing-way/book/website/community-handbook/working-groups/working-groups-formalisation.md

 ### Proposing a Working Group

 A short proposal should be created and shared as an issue on *The Turing Way*'s main GitHub repository.
 This proposal doesn't have to be exhaustive but must outline the area of work being proposed and where needs or opportunities have been identified in the project, community, or within the broader open science or research ecosystem of *The Turing Way*.
-Please include at least 3 to 4 members who want to participate in and contribute to the proposed area of work.
+Please identify and include at least 3 to 4 members who are interested in participating and contributing to the proposed area of work.

 Ideally, the proposing party should discuss their plan with *The Turing Way* Research Community Manager or invite support from other members of the project delivery team.